-10.2 PROCEDURE AT TIME STATIONS (changeover zones)
+10.2 PROCEDURE AT TIME STATIONS

-- 1. The location of each time station is clearly marked (see Route Book).
+- 1. The location of each time station is clearly marked (see Roadbook).
 Riders and crew must follow all route instructions to reach the time stations, which are clearly signposted and recognisable. - 2.
-Upon arrival at the time station, all riders (in teams, the arriving rider) must sign in by entering their split time and signature on the timesheet. - 3.
-Failure to sign in at a time station results in a penalty for the rider or team, and can even lead to disqualification. - 4.
-For two-person, three-person and TTT-teams, the departing rider may only set off from the time station once the arriving rider has signed in and handed over the tracking device. - 5.
-Time stations are the only places where teams are allowed to change riders.
-An exception to this rule is made if a team rider is unable to continue the race while cycling one of the course sections (between time stations) due to exhaustion or an accident, or for any other reason.
-In such cases, the replaced rider may no longer participate in the race, but the remaining riders in the team may continue.
-See also Point 6.
+Upon arrival at the time station, all riders (in teams one of the arriving riders) must sign in by entering their split time and signature on the timesheet. - 3.
+Failure to sign in at a time station results in a penalty for the rider or team and can even lead to disqualification.